-Friday, March 15, 2024

-Deadline for Receipt of Proposals

-Lakeshore submits proposal.
+Friday, March 15, 2024 Deadline for Receipt of Proposals Lakeshore submits proposal.
 Upon conclusion of final negotiations, all Offerors submitting proposals to this Request for Proposal will be informed about the selection decision.
 If both parties cannot agree on prices for a formal contract, the work will be rebid.

-March 2024

-Award letter sent to vendor

-The Coalition awards bid to Lakeshore.

-The Coalition disseminates additional details regarding the game and its artwork.

-+30 Business Days

-Lakeshore Submits DRAFT Proof of Board Game Lakeshore develops a draft proof of the game within 30 business days of receiving content from the Coalition.

-This will involve designing a gameboard that includes things like geographical references children and families might recognize and updating art to replace clipart that may be provided in the files sent.

-+5 Business Days

-Coalition Reviews the Draft Proof of the Game and Communicates Revisions satisfactorily targets essential Kindergarten Readiness Skills such as literacy, numeracy, social-emotional development, fine motor skills, and critical thinking.

-Lakeshore verifies all proofs and edits to the content of the game

-Five (5) days for draft review and approval by the Coalition

-Lakeshore Submits FINAL Proof of Board Game

-Lakeshore develops a final game proof days after receiving draft proof comments from the Coalition.

-+45-60 Business Days

-Once approved, Budget Alignment and Pricing Finalized

-Regional Sales Manager, Erik Zubal, will confirm items, quantities, and budget alignments.

-- Detailed final pricing information and instructions generated for approximately 1,000 kits. - The Coalition provides a purchase order for the Kits and Erik coordinates delivery locations with the Coalition

-Upon receipt of purchase order, Lakeshore Manufactures Kits

-Peggy Walker will update the Coalition on the progress of kit production, delays, and anticipated logistical information

-- Peggy organizes delivery according to the schedule and requirements furnished by the Coalition - Erik and Peggy communicate tracking and delivery confirmation information as required by the Coalition

-Storage

-(Available if required)

-Lakeshore will coordinate storage to hold orders from shipping at one of our storage facilities (located in Midway, Kentucky, and Carson, California) until the Coalition provides confirmation to release orders and schedule deliveries.
+March 2024 Award letter sent to vendor The Coalition awards bid to Lakeshore.
+The Coalition disseminates additional details regarding the game and its artwork. +30 Business Days Lakeshore Submits DRAFT Proof of Board Game Lakeshore develops a draft proof of the game within 30 business days of receiving content from the Coalition.
+This will involve designing a gameboard that includes things like geographical references children and families might recognize and updating art to replace clipart that may be provided in the files sent. +5 Business Days Coalition Reviews the Draft Proof of the Game and Communicates Revisions Five (5) days for draft review and approval by the Coalition Lakeshore verifies all proofs and edits to the content of the game satisfactorily targets essential Kindergarten Readiness Skills such as literacy, numeracy, social-emotional development, fine motor skills, and critical thinking.
+Lakeshore Submits FINAL Proof of Board Game Lakeshore develops a final game proof days after receiving draft proof comments from the Coalition. +45-60 Business Days Once approved, Budget Alignment and Pricing Finalized Regional Sales Manager, Erik Zubal, will confirm items, quantities, and budget alignments.
+Detailed final pricing information and instructions generated for approximately 1,000 kits.
+The Coalition provides a purchase order for the Kits and Erik coordinates delivery locations with the Coalition Upon receipt of purchase order, Lakeshore Manufactures Kits Peggy Walker will update the Coalition on the progress of kit production, delays, and anticipated logistical information Peggy organizes delivery according to the schedule and requirements furnished by the Coalition Erik and Peggy communicate tracking and delivery confirmation information as required by the Coalition Storage (Available if required) Lakeshore will coordinate storage to hold orders from shipping at one of our storage facilities (located in Midway, Kentucky, and Carson, California) until the Coalition provides confirmation to release orders and schedule deliveries.
 Erik will work with the Coalition to develop a delivery schedule that meets the Coalition's requirements.

-Summer 2024

-Delivery of 1,000 Summer Boost Educational Board Game Kits

-The final delivery locations of kits will be determined and disseminated to Lakeshore by the the Coalition.
+Summer 2024 Delivery of 1,000 Summer Boost Educational Board Game Kits The final delivery locations of kits will be determined and disseminated to Lakeshore by the the Coalition.
 This procurement may be split into multiple orders.

-Lakeshore will deliver materials of quality and suitability for educational purposes and free from defects, damage, or discrepancies within 45-60 business days after receipt of the b.
-Biography or resume of key personnel involved in service delivery.

-- The Coalition will provide addresses of the participating provider sites for the materials that are intended to be shipped directly to those locations. - Peggy contacts to confirm orders have been delivered to all necessary parties.
+Lakeshore will deliver materials of quality and suitability for educational purposes and free from defects, damage, or discrepancies within 45-60 business days after receipt of the order.
+The Coalition will provide addresses of the participating provider sites for the materials that are intended to be shipped directly to those locations.
+Peggy contacts to confirm orders have been delivered to all necessary parties.